Vietnam 11.11.2024 Transindus

 What to pack on a trip to Vietnam

 In terms of clothing, what you pack will largely be dictated by the time of year you are visiting and what you plan to do.
-As a general rule of thumb, light, comfortable, breathable fabrics paired with ventilated walking shoes is the best option for daywear.
-If you'll be going on a mountain trek, this still stands - but make sure you pack plenty of layers, because it can get quite cold.
+As a general rule of thumb, light, comfortable, breathable fabrics paired with ventilated walking shoes are the best option for daywear.
+If you'll be going on a mountain trek, this still stands - but make sure you pack plenty of layers because it can get quite cold.

 Carry US dollars and Vietnamese Dong

 The official currency is the Vietnamese Dong, which can only be issued to you once you arrive in the country.
-US dollars are widely accepted in big cities too, so generally speaking it is a good idea to carry a supply of both currencies.
+US dollars are widely accepted in big cities, too, so generally speaking, it is a good idea to carry a supply of both currencies.

 Keep Hydrated